Nirbhay: SLCM

 The Submarine Launched Cruise Missile, abbreviated as SLCM, is the submarine-launched variant designed to launch from torpedo tubes of submarines.
 It is a compact version of Nirbhay missile.
-It has a stated range of 500 km, with a length of 5.6 meter, diameter of 0.505 meter, all up weight of 975 kg and Mach 0.7 speed.
+It has a stated range of 500 km, with a length of 5.6 meter, diameter of 505 mm, all up weight of 975 kg and Mach 0.7 speed.
 It would feature INS/GPS navigation, with an RF seeker for terminal guidance.
 There are plans to extend the missile's range to 800 km.
 During flight, SLCMs follow a low altitude trajectory.
 They skim close to the surface to stay out of the radar systems' altitude range.
 It comes with two variants: a Land attack cruise missile (LACM) and Anti-Ship Cruise Missile (ASCM).
+The warhead weight is reported to be around 250 kg.

-The missile shall be a part of the weapons package of Project 75(I) submarines.
+It is intended to be equip the Project-75 (I) and Project 76 submarines.
 The missile would be tested initially on Sindhughosh-class submarines.
-The missile is under development trial stage.
+The missile is under development trial stage and is expected to be delivered around 2028–29.